cysouw/diathesis/text/c04_reflexive.md

  \a.
 Ich schließe die Tür.
  \b.
 Die Tür schließt sich (von alleine).

-There is some literature about the difference between the unmarked anticausative (see [@sec:case-haben-anticausative]) and the *sich* anticausative (e.g. Schäfer 2008, Kurogo 2016).
+There is some literature about the difference between the unmarked anticausative (see [@sec:case-haben-anticausative]) and the *sich* anticausative [#sec:reflexive-anticausative] (e.g. Schäfer 2008, Kurogo 2016).

 \ex.
  \a.
 Die Tür hat sich geschlossen.